 Herbal Remedies for Period Pain

+As well as lifestyle factors, herbs can be a great option for anyone wanting to try out period pain natural remedies.
 Herbal medicine is the use of medicinal plants and plant extracts to help prevent and treat diseases.
 It’s important to note that evidence for the effectiveness of herbal medicines is generally very limited.
 Although some people find them helpful, in many cases the use of herbal medicine tends to be based on traditional use rather than scientific research.

 If you opt to use herbal remedies for period pain, it is advised that you talk with your healthcare provider about the pros and cons in the context of your general health.
 According to the NHS, if you want to try herbal medicine, look out for a traditional herbal registration (THR) marking on product packaging.